 If you plan to use a seating plan more than once, we recommend that you create it as a Venue Template (see templates on the dashboard).
 This ensures that you only create it once, check it and that it is then ready for use each time you create.

 When you created your event, you may have selected a seating plan or told TryBooking how many rows and seats you required.
-This plan can now be found in Seat / Space on your event.
+This plan can now be found within your event, from Allocation, and selecting Seat / Space.
 If the plan is completely wrong and you wish to commence again, go to Sections and add a new section (making sure you select Seat).
 Once created, you can remove the original incorrect section.

 From Seat / Space you can:

 - Edit your seating plan adding or deleting rows and seats (via the buttons).